MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-to-table-operator.md

 ms.service: data-explorer
 ms.reviewer: alexans
 ms.topic: reference
-ms.date: 07/19/2023
+ms.date: 08/23/2023
 ---
 # graph-to-table operator (Preview)

-The `graph-to-table` operator exports nodes or edges from a graph to tables.
+The `graph-to-table` operator exports nodes and/or edges from a graph to tables.

 ## Syntax
 #### Nodes: